MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 ## Step 5: Assign property labels

 You can assign a source property to each label by choosing from a menu of options.
-While this step is not mandatory, having some property labels will improve the search relevance and ensure more accurate search results for end users.
+While this step is not mandatory, having some property labels will improve the search relevance and ensure better search results for end users.
 By default, some of the Labels like "Title," "URL," "CreatedBy," and  "LastModifiedBy" have already been assigned source properties.

 ## Step 6: Manage schema

-You can select what source properties should be indexed so that they can show up in search results.
+You can select what source properties should be indexed so that they show up in search results.
 The connection wizard by default selects a search schema based on a set of source properties.
 You can modify it by selecting the check boxes for each property and attribute in the search schema page.
 Search schema attributes include Search, Query, Retrieve, and Refine.
 Refine allows you to define the properties that can be later used as custom refiners or filters in the search experience.

 ![Select the schema for each source property.
 The options are Query, Search, Retrieve, and Refine](media/salesforce-connector/sf9.png)